MrFunBarn/Bell_CSCI2270_FInalProject/README.md

 9.  and 10 calculate the expactation value of z or x graphs.

 ## Making "lab data":
-lab data files are just plan text files with space separated u and d charachters for up and down.
+lab data files are just plan text files with space separated u and d charachters for up and down spins.